stonepros/stone/doc/rbd/rbd-live-migration.rst

  Image Live-Migration
 ======================

-.. index:: Ceph Block Device; live-migration
+.. index:: Stone Block Device; live-migration

 RBD images can be live-migrated between different pools within the same cluster;
 between different image formats and layouts; or from external data sources.